gabrielsoltz/metahub/README.md

 - Trigger the MetaHub Lambda function each time there is a new security finding to enrich that finding back in AWS Security Hub.
 - Trigger the MetaHub Lambda function each time there is a new security finding for suppression based on Context.
-- Trigger the MetaHub Lambda function to identify the affected owner of a security finding based on MetaTags or MetaTrails and assign it using your internal systems.
+- Trigger the MetaHub Lambda function to identify the affected owner of a security finding based on Context and assign it using your internal systems.
 - Trigger the MetaHub Lambda function to create a ticket with enriched context.

 ## Deploying Lambda